staxrip/staxrip/docs/features.rst

   for instance to execute custom command lines on given events.
 - Scriptable via PowerShell.
 - Customizable main menu and context menus.
+- Long path support, if enabled in Windows 10 file paths can be longer than 260 characters.
 - A PowerShel terminal can be shown with support for the new Windows Terminal, this terminal has a special environment for easy access of included console tools, all macros are available as environment variables in this